 Charge and Discharge Acceptance Rate

-The charge and discharge acceptance rate tell you how fast a battery can be charged or discharged.
+The charge and discharge acceptance rate tells you how fast a battery can be charged or discharged.

 Benefits of a fast charge acceptance rate: